peteradeojo/devchallenges-authenticator/README.md

 - Where can I see your demo?
   - Demo available [here]()
 - What was your experience?
-  - It was quite chllenging organizing the application flow to make things easier for future development
+  - It was quite challenging organizing the application flow to make things easier for future development
 - What have you learned/improved?
-  - I have improved on my authentication skills using passportjs
+  - I have improved on my authentication skills using passportjs and Google OAuth
   - I have also improved on my frontend design skills
 <!-- - Your wisdom? :) -->